 Many research groups are currently studying the mechanism for the development of new coronavirus variants, through analyzing their evolution and specifically the evolution of the spike protein.
-This has allowed for the unprecedented development of dedicated, effective mRNA vaccines that have largely curbed the pandemic.
+These studies have allowed for the unprecedented development of dedicated and effective mRNA vaccines that have largely curbed the pandemic.
 Although they have not completely defeated it, they have succeeded – mainly in populations with high vaccination rates – in reducing its damage to human life, the burden on health systems, and disruption to daily routine.

 The commonality between most of these studies is that they focus on the dynamics of the formation of variants in the population and on the more “active” variants in terms of infection in the population.
 A study carried out at the Technion and published in PLOS Pathogens sheds light on a lesser-studied area: new variants at the individual level, or, in other words, what happens in the body of the patient during their illness.
 The study was led by Assistant Professor Yotam Bar-On and doctoral student Dina Khateeb, both of the Rappaport Faculty of Medicine.

-The good news is that the mutations that develop in the patient’s body produce, as a rule, variants with a relatively low adhesion capacity.
+Good news: the mutations that develop in the patient’s body produce, as a rule, variants with a relatively low adhesion capacity.
 In other words, these variants may not be able to be transmitted from person to person.
-The researchers emphasize that further research must still be conducted, but these findings hold true for the 10 variants examined to date in the study.
+This hypothesis still requires further research, the researchers emphasize, but these findings hold true for the 10 variants examined to date in the study.

 The findings show that analysis of the evolution of the virus at an individual level contributes to a better understanding of its development and of possible ways to combat it using vaccines and drugs.
 The researchers, who have focused on mutations related to the Alpha variant, estimate that a similar analysis of the Delta variant – currently the most dangerous strain – may increase the toolbox available to science and medicine in the fight against the pandemic.